• Recipes

 My love of romesco sauce blossomed after making the first batch of Shelly's creamy romesco with white beans from Vegetarian Heartland.
 Since then, I've been making different variations of romesco sauce on repeat, keeping it on hand for quick flavor-packed lunch or dinner.

-I’ve added hazelnuts because I prefer their buttery toastiness that’s just a little more assertive than almonds, letting them stand out against a roasted red pepper backdrops.
-With hazelnuts for protein, this romesco sauce al makes a substantial starting point for a hearty meal.
+I've added hazelnuts because I prefer their buttery toastiness that's just a little more assertive than almonds, letting them stand out against a roasted red pepper backdrops.
+With hazelnuts blended in, this romesco sauce makes a substantial starting point for a hearty meal.

 How to serve romesco sauce?